bwlewis/1000_genomes_examples/README.md

 We present a few simple but useful examples using the 1000 genomes data in the spirit of Isard, McSherry and Murray.
-Our examples are often used to showcase big data analysis frameworks, we show how they can sometimes be easily and efficiently solved on a decent laptop.
+Our examples are often used to showcase big data analysis frameworks.
+We show how they can sometimes be easily and efficiently solved on a decent laptop.

 ## Variant data